dotadraft/dotadraft_ui/README.md

 # Dotadraft

-Helps you to pick skills in Dota 2 Ability Draft while drafting

-- Displays skill stats of current draft
+- Skill stats of current draft (live)
-- Shows win rate advantage for picking the next skill (based on the heroes and picked skills - AI predicted)
+- AI predicted win rate advantage for the next skill pick (based on the heroes and already picked skills)
-- Show AI predicted win rate
+- AI predicted team win rate
-- Filter and sort draftable skills by stats while drafting
+- Filter and sort skills by stats
 - Show, filter and sort all skills and heroes by stats

 [How it works](https://www.youtube.com/watch?v=hCMO2ZYyIDU)